ddimaria/wmcp/wmcp-362/README.md

 1. Capital-gains tax: capital gains rates increase as income increase
 1. Alternative minimum tax (AMT): a separate tax calculation that may apply to certain taxpayers, particularly those with complex financial situations.
 Higher income taxpayers may want to accelerate income to go from the 37% bracket to the 28% AMT rate.
-1. State Income Tax Brackets: vary by state and are generally increase as income increase.
+1. State Income Tax Brackets: vary by state and are generally increased as income increases.
 1. Itemized deductions: some deductions are phased out for higher income taxpayers.
 1. Net investment income tax: applies to investment income if AGI/MAGI is over $200,000 for singles ($250,000 for married couples).
 IRA income above the threshold can make capital gains subject to this tax.
 1. IRMAA (Initial Retirement Monthly Amount): based on 4 different thresholds of MAGI that involves adding back tax-exempt interest back to AGI.